Joseph-Vanliew/GVSU-CIS641-XsQuadrant/docs/software-requirements-specification-final.md

 7.7 The application shall be optimized to consume minimal CPU, memory, and bandwidth resources on users' devices to ensure smooth performance, even on lower-end hardware.
 7.8 The system shall maintain an uptime of 99.9% and have mechanisms in place to handle failures gracefully without disrupting ongoing conferences.
 7.9 The system shall maintain video and audio latency below 100ms for users with high-speed internet connections to ensure smooth communication.
 7.10 The system shall support a minimum of 500 users without significant performance degradation.
 7.11 The system shall encrypt all video, audio, and text communication using AES-256 to ensure security and privacy of user data.

-# Change Management Plan
+## Change Management Plan

-## Description
+### Description

-This section describes the successful implementation of the video chatting application that will rely on a three-phase change management plan to ensure efficient usage, integration, and issue resolutions.
+This section describes the successful implementation of the video chatting application that will rely on a three-phase change management plan to ensure efficient usage,\
+integration, and issue resolutions.

 ---

-## Training Plan
+### Training Plan

-When a user first creates an account, an interactive training module will appear, walking them through basic functionalities and features.
-If the video application is implemented into an organization, a few live training sessions will be created in collaboration with the IT team that employees can attend if they choose.
-A small website will also be created that has a searchable help center for self-paced learning and a detailed PDF user manual.
+When a user first creates an account, an interactive training module will appear, walking them through basic functionalities and features.\
+If the video application is implemented into an organization, a few live training sessions will be created in collaboration with the IT team that employees can attend if they choose.\
+A small website will also be created that has a searchable help center for self-paced learning and a detailed PDF user manual.\
 Feedback from each of these areas will be gathered post-training through surveys.
 As a result, training materials will be adjusted to address common challenges that users present.

 ---

-## Integration Plan
+### Integration Plan

-The objective for this plan is to fit the video application into users’ existing software ecosystems.
-As the application evolves, this could turn into a hub for someone that uses multiple common productivity tools such as Slack or Google Workspace.
-Support for calendar synchronization to streamline meeting scheduling will also be introduced through API compatibility.
-Customizable configuration will allow IT administrators to configure settings for single sign-on via OAuth2 or JWT.
-Throughout this process, cross-platform testing will ensure compatibility with Windows, macOS, and Android devices as well as on major browsers.
+The objective for this plan is to fit the video application into users’ existing software ecosystems.\
+As the application evolves, this could turn into a hub for someone that uses multiple common productivity tools such as Slack or Google Workspace.\
+Support for calendar synchronization to streamline meeting scheduling will also be introduced through API compatibility.\
+Customizable configuration will allow IT administrators to configure settings for single sign-on via OAuth2 or JWT.\
+Throughout this process, cross-platform testing will ensure compatibility with Windows, macOS, and Android devices as well as on major browsers.\
 Technical documentation for IT teams to ensure integration and a dedicated support channel will be set up to address potential issues that arise.

 ---

-## Issue Resolution Process
+### Issue Resolution Process

-The biggest key performance indicator will be user satisfaction, tracked through a robust identification, tracking, and resolution process.
-Implementing real-time monitoring will help measure any latency, connection, or performance issues.
-Third-party analytics tools such as PowerBI will be used to keep a live look at the raw data.
-For incident reporting, a ticket system will be designed into the platform so users can report any bugs.
-This system will capture the date and time they experienced it automatically, while categorizing and prioritizing the tickets.
-The categories will include critical, moderate, and minimal with a timeframe of 4 hours, 24 hours, and 48 hours respectively.
-To integrate continuous improvement, monthly meetings will include root cause analyses of unresolved bugs and updating any current documentation.
+The biggest key performance indicator will be user satisfaction, tracked through identification, tracking, and resolution process.\
+Implementing real-time monitoring will help measure any latency, connection, or performance issues.\
+Third-party analytics tools such as PowerBI will be used to keep a live look at the raw data.\
+For incident reporting, a ticket system will be designed into the platform so users can report any bugs.\
+This system will capture the date and time they experienced it automatically, while categorizing and prioritizing the tickets.\
+The categories will include critical, moderate, and minimal with a timeframe of 4 hours, 24 hours, and 48 hours respectively.\
+To integrate continuous improvement, monthly meetings will include root cause analyses of unresolved bugs and updating any current documentation.\
 Regular release updates will also be a part of sustaining a user base and high satisfaction.

-# Traceability Document
+## Traceability Document

-## Purpose
+### Purpose

-This document aims to provide a clear traceability matrix linking software requirements to their corresponding design artifacts.\
+This document aims to provide a clear traceability matrix linking software requirements to their corresponding design artifacts.
-It ensures that each functional and non-functional requirement is addressed by specific software artifacts (use case diagrams, class diagrams, and activity diagrams).\
-Facilitating validation and alignment throughout the development process.

 ---

-## Use Case Diagram Traceability
+### Use Case Diagram Traceability

 | Artifact ID |          Artifact Name           |       Requirement ID       |
 |:-----------:|:--------------------------------:|:--------------------------:|